GNSS-based Lunar Orbit and Clock Estimation With Stochastic Cloning UD Filter: Lunar Orbit and Clock Estimation with Terrestrial GNSS

 \subsubsection{Lunar Coordinate Time (TCL) and Lunar Time (LT)}

 LANS satellites are expected to broadcast a common lunar time scale for navigation and timing.
-Although the final definition has not yet been standardized, we assume this reference to be Lunar Time (LT), defined to remain close to the proper time of clocks located on the selenoid.
-Before introducing LT, we first review the definition of Lunar Coordinate Time (TCL), following~\cite{Kopeikin_2024}.
+Although the final definition has not yet been standardized, we assume this reference to be Lunar Time (LT), defined to remain close to the proper time of clocks located on the selenoid, as assumed in \cite{Bourgoin_2025, Turyshev2026RelativisticTimescales}.
+Before introducing LT, we first review the definition of TCL, following~\cite{Kopeikin_2024}.

-TCL is the relativistic coordinate time associated with the Lunar Celestial Reference System (LCRS), analogous to Geocentric Coordinate Time (TCG) for the Geocentric Celestial Reference System (GCRS) and Barycentric Coordinate Time (TCB) for the Barycentric Celestial Reference System (BCRS).
+TCL is the relativistic coordinate time associated with the LCRS, analogous to Geocentric Coordinate Time (TCG) for the Geocentric Celestial Reference System (GCRS) and Barycentric Coordinate Time (TCB) for the Barycentric Celestial Reference System (BCRS).
 The transformation between TCL and TCB is defined by accounting for the Moon’s barycentric motion and the external gravitational potential acting on the Moon:

-where $\mathbf{x}_m$ and $v_m$ denote the Moon’s barycentric position and velocity, respectively, and $U_{\mathrm{ext}}(\mathbf{x}_m)$ represents the gravitational potential of all bodies excluding the Moon, evaluated at the Moon’s location.
+where $\mathbf{r}_m$ and $\mathbf{v}_m$ denote the Moon’s barycentric position and velocity, respectively, and $U_{\mathrm{ext}}(\mathbf{x}_m)$ represents the gravitational potential of all bodies excluding the Moon, evaluated at the Moon’s location.

 For time transfer applications involving Earth-based clocks, it is convenient to express TCL relative to TCG.
 At first post-Newtonian order, the transformation derived in~\cite{Kopeikin_2024} is given by